-- C. GreenWheel® ERV.
+C. GreenWheel® ERV.
 Using best industry standards and practices, measure the fresh air that is being brought into the classroom.
 For units with one speed controller (std.), adjust the speed of the intake and exhaust blowers by inserting a slotted screw driver into the opening on the controller.
 The speed controller is located in the control box.
 Measure the intake air again and adjust the speed of the blowers.
-Repeat as necessary to meet the fresh air requirements. - D. GreenWheel® ERV with optional controller for exhaust air and all GreenCube ERV.
-First measure the air being introduced into the classroom using best industry standards and practices.
+Repeat as necessary to meet the fresh air requirements.

+For units with the optional variable fan speed controller for the exhaust blower on the GreenWheel® ERV, first measure the air being introduced into the classroom using best industry standards and practices.
 Adjust the speed of the intake air blower until the required outside air is being brought into the classroom.
-The speed controller is located in the control box.
-Measure the intake air again and adjust the speed of the blower.
-Repeat as necessary to meet the fresh air requirement.

 Now measure the exhaust air from the classroom.
-Adjust the speed of the exhaust air fan until the required air is being exhausted from the classroom.
+Adjust the speed of the exhaust air blower until the required air is being exhausted from the classroom.
 The exhaust air controller is in the control box.
 It is usual practice to pressurize the classroom by exhausting slightly less air than is being brought into the classroom.